tabkram/execution-engine/docs/TraceableEngine.md

 ## Usage

-1. Import the `TraceableExecution` class:
+1. Import the `TraceableEngine` class:

     ```typescript
-    import { TraceableExecution } from "execution-engine";
+    import { TraceableEngine } from "execution-engine";
     ```

-2. Create an instance of `TraceableExecution`:
+2. Create an instance of `TraceableEngine`:

     ```typescript
-    const traceableExecution = new TraceableExecution();
+    const traceableExecution = new TraceableEngine();
     ```